Academic Programs and Degree Requirements

 Non-degree programs

-Certificate programs: MTSO offers three certificates, for both laity and those in professional ministry.
-Choose from certificates in Advanced Course of Study, Basic Theological Education and Deacon Studies.
+Certificate programs: MTSO offers options for those interested in the Certificate in the Advanced Course of Study and the Certificate in Deacon Studies.

 Course of Study School of Ohio: This regional school offers the required five-year Course of Study for licensed local pastors who are not attending seminary.